Large deviations of the empirical flow for continuous time Markov chains: Notation and results

-\end{itemize} \end{proposition} For the unfamiliar reader, the definition of (oriented) connected components is recalled after Remark \ref{zecchino}.
+For the unfamiliar reader, the definition of (oriented) connected components is recalled after Remark \ref{zecchino}.
 Note that the oriented components of $(\text{supp} (\mu), E(Q))$ coincide with the irreducible classes of the Markov chain on $\text{supp}(\mu)$ with transition rates $r(y,z):= Q(y,z)/\mu(y)$.
 Moreover, note that due to Item (i) the graph $(\text{supp} (\mu), E(Q))$ is well defined.
-The proof of the above proposition is given after Lemma \ref{tommy}.
+The proof of Proposition \ref{gauchito} is given in Section \ref{s:geometria}.

-\subsection{LDP with flow space $[0,+\infty]^B$ endowed of the product topology}
+\subsection{LDP with flow space $[0,+\infty]^E$ endowed of the product topology}